pykale/pykale/examples/multiomics_mogonet/README.md

 ## 3. Dataset

-We have tested the MOGONET architecture using two preprocessed multiomics benchmarks, ROSMAP and BRCA, which have been provided by the authors of the MOGONET paper in their repository.
+We have tested the MOGONET method using two preprocessed multiomics benchmarks, ROSMAP and BRCA, which have been provided by the authors of the MOGONET paper in their repository.
 A brief description of these datasets is shown in the following tables.